For Academy Directors and Directors of Coaching

 • International opportunities where appropriate

 Progression is earned through performance, not marketing.
+The academy remains the development owner throughout.

 Most clubs begin with a defined pilot cohort (typically 30–60 players).